Course Title: Questioning Istanbul: The City as Laboratory for Academic Inquiry or Reading the City as a Text

 Interested students will participate in two-hour seminar introducing the course content and academic expectations, after which a preliminary essay will be assigned.
 Student performance in these two exercises will determine the list of students selected for participation in this course.
 We anticipate that 10 to 15 students will be selected for participation in January, 2013.

 Only first-year Honors Fellows are eligible to participate in this course.
 Students will receive approximately 75% funding towards course costs, and will be expected to pay the remaining costs themselves (including meals).
 In cases of documented financial need, students may receive more financial support from the Honors Program.
-The estimated total course cost is approximately $5,500 (TBD).
+The estimated total course cost is approximately $5,500 (TBD) with students paying approximately $1500.

-The 2013 meeting schedule will be uploaded soon
+The 2014 meeting schedule will be uploaded in the fall.